lorenzosinisi/extop/README.md

 - monitor the most CPU intensive job
 - trace a process

-This project is inspired by `htop` for Unix and borros the initial code for inspection and tracing from [sasa1977/demo_system](https://github.com/sasa1977/demo_system).
+This project is inspired by `htop` for Unix and borros the initial code for inspection and tracing from [sasa1977/demo_system](https://github.com/sasa1977/demo_system) (Thanks Sasa!).

 ### Main functions